 Considerations for life sciences companies

-Public entities with a calendar year-end must implement the new guidance no later than the year beginning Jan.
+Public entities with a calendar year-end were required to implement the new guidance by Jan.
 1, 2018 (with a limited exception for certain public business entities).
 All other entities with a calendar year-end must implement the new guidance no later than the year ending Dec.
 31, 2019.
 The core principle in ASC 606-10-10-2 of the new guidance is for an entity to “recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.”
 A new five-step process has been identified to support this core principle.
 The steps include: